More flexible notification user settings

 Notifications about new issues are important so one is aware of them, and possibly add them to one's watch list.
 The second point is important so as to not get drowned in issues updates for issues one is not involved with.

 A simple solution to this would be to add a "Also send notifications for all new issues".
 A more generic approach would be to allow the user to specify (possible independently for each project) for which events ("issue added", "issued edited", "issue edited that I watch / am involved with", (and also for wiki add/edit, etc.).
 The UI for this could be inspired by the permission settings UI visible to Admins.
 Thinking about it, perhaps the "Workflow" settings UI would be a closer match...

 I actually looked into implementing the simple solution, but I found Redmine's notification system to be a bit "convoluted".
 Implementing the fully flexible notification settings might require refactoring that code quite a bit.

-#3 Updated by Dipan Mehta over 4 years ago
+#3 Updated by Dipan Mehta almost 5 years ago

 It does seems to be an interesting feature -however my guess is, the UI or config for this will be extremely complexity.